MedXProtocol/truffle-deploy-registry/README.md

 # Motivation

 Truffle is a fantastic tool for creating and deploying smart contracts.
-I wanted a way to commit deployed contract addresses as part of the repository without committing the Truffle artifacts, as they contain paths specific to the developer's filesystem.
+We needed a way to commit deployed contract addresses as part of the repository without committing the Truffle artifacts, as they contain paths specific to each developer's filesystem.

 Having the addresses separated by network allows us to ignore the local environment but commit the testnet and mainnet environments to the repository.
-Our continuous deployment server can then re-compile the artifacts and merge in the deployed addresses.
+Our continuous deployment server can then re-compile the artifacts and use the `applt-registry` command to merge in the deployed (Ropsten, Mainnet, etc.) addresses.

 # Setup